SciML/IRKGaussLegendre.jl/README.md

 We present a Julia implementation of a 16th order Implicit Runge-Kutta integrator IRKGL16 (a 8- stage IRK scheme based on Gauss-Legendre nodes) for high accuracy numerical integration of non- stiff ODE systems.
-Our algorithm supports adaptive timesteping,mixed precision and multithreading to solve problems fast and more accuracy
+Our algorithm supports adaptive timesteping,mixed precision and multithreading to solve problems fast and accuracy

 The family of implicit Runge-Kutta schemes based on collocation with Gauss-Legendre nodes are known to be symplectic and super-convergent (order 2s for the method with s internal nodes), and